Sustainable ecological permaculture solutions through applied technology.

-Our business model is partnering with land owners by offering services and expertise to apply technology to a land concept by intelligently analyzing, designing, implementing and maintaining the project throughout a single or every stage of its life cycle.
+We partner with land owners by offering services and expertise to apply 3D technology to a land concept by intelligently analyzing, designing, implementing and maintaining the project throughout a single phase or every stage of its life cycle.

 Starting a permaculture farm can be both an exciting and intimidating process.
 Many of the clients that we work with are very knowledgeable with the core principles of permaculture, and have enthusiasm unmatched by any other customers that we typically work with – which we love!
 However, understanding the “pieces” of permaculture is one thing; putting them together to create the sustainable ecosystem you desire is another.
 One of the best guiding tools we have for permaculture farm development is the Keyline Scale of Permanence, developed by the father of permaculture, P.A.
 Yeomans, which is: